Skip to main content

 Bellinzona

 On Saturday we set off for Bellinzona.
 We walked the short way from the hotel to the Lugano-Paradiso station and from there went to Bellinzona without changing.
 Thanks to the new Ceneri Base Tunnel, the connections within Ticino have become sooo much faster too, and in barely 20 minutes we were in Bellinzona.
 With the Ticino Ticket, which you get when you stay overnight at the hotel, all public transport is also free, and you benefit from lots of discounts.
+Guests staying overnight at one of the more than 500 partner accommodations across the canton travel free on public transport for their whole stay and get discounts at many attractions.

 • Castelgrande Bellinzona